istio/istio.io/content/docs/concepts/security/index.md

 A malicious user has key/certificate with identity `test-team`.
 He intends to impersonate the service so that he could inspect the data sent from the clients.
 The malicious user deploys a forged server, with the key/certificate with identity `test-team`.
-Suppose he has successfully hacked the discovery service or DNS to map the serivce name `datastore` to his forged server.
+Suppose he has successfully hacked the discovery service or DNS to map the service name `datastore` to his forged server.

 When a client calls the service `datastore`, it extracts the identity `test-team` from the server's certificate, and checks whether `test-team` is allowed to run `datastore` with the secure naming information.